What You Need to Know About Spring Allergies

 This is because drier areas are experiencing more significant climate changes than the typically warmer, wetter, rural latitudes of the South.
 For city dwellers, higher CO2 levels are to blame.

-If you live in a heavily populated urban area such as South Florida, or spend much of the year in a northern climate, you may be exposed to higher levels of allergens over an extended period of time.
+If you live in a heavily populated urban area such as Florida, or spend much of the year in a northern climate, you may be exposed to higher levels of allergens over an extended period of time.
 For the tens of millions of Americans who are known allergy sufferers, finding seasonal allergy relief has never been more essential for limiting time off from work and school and, in severe cases, preventing life-threatening emergencies.

 Tips for Getting Your Allergies Under Control